Kaskade01/Comment_Board_Sample/README.md

 # Comment_Board_Sample
-Practice assignment that uses PHP, MySQL, and Propel for a sample comment board system.
+Files for class assignment that uses PHP, MySQL, and Propel for a sample comment board system.